delbetu/delbetu.github.io/resume.md

 ## Experience
 ---

-**Senior Software Engineer at *Oktana*                       *Feb '17 - current*{:.float-right}**
+**Senior Software Engineer at *Oktana*                       *Feb '17 - Jan '20*{:.float-right}**
- - Collaborate on designing/implementing content processing system distributed across multiple projects.
+ - Desig/implement new distributed content processing system.
+ - Implement API endpoints for Mobile app based on OData protocol.
- - Refactor projects (API and Web) for multi-tenancy support.
+ - Enhance existing solution (API and Web projects) for multi-tenancy support.
- - Maintained legacy automated content processing tools using `jenkins`.
- - Reduced execution time from hours to minutes for content processing by parallelizing jobs.
+ - Maintain a legacy system that processes and publish content.
+Reducing its total execution time at the half.
  - Helped with newcomers on-boarding by having 1-1 meetings and preparing documentation for them.
- - Investigate/Solve production issues using monitoring services and code inspection.

 **Software Engineer at *Tarmac*                              *Mar '16 - Feb '17*{:.float-right}**